Whirlpool

 Safety first: Unplug the freezer before defrosting heavy ice buildup.

-- Defrost the unit: Remove food to a cooler, unplug the freezer, and allow ice to melt.
-Use towels to catch water.
-Do not use sharp tools to chip ice.
+- Defrost the unit: Remove food to a cooler, unplug the freezer, and allow the ice to melt.
+Use towels to catch the water.
+Do not use sharp tools to chip away ice.

-- Inspect gasket: After defrosting, examine the door gasket for cracks, tears, or areas not contacting the cabinet.
-Warm the gasket with a hair dryer and reshape if slightly warped.
+- Inspect the gasket: After defrosting, examine the door gasket for cracks, tears, or areas not contacting the cabinet.
+Warm the gasket with a hair dryer and reshape it if slightly warped.

 - Change usage habits: Minimize door openings and avoid leaving the door open for extended periods.